Design rendering of Maxine Hall Health Center capital improvements

 Temporary Relocation Plan

-During the project, the clinic will temporarily relocate because of construction, in order to continue to provide patient care with no interruptions.
+During the project, the clinic will temporarily relocate because of construction to a site near Ella Hill Hutch Community Center on the corner of Webster Street and Golden Gate Avenue, announced SF Supervisor Vallie Brown on Dec.
+29. The temporary move will allow us to continue to provide patient care with no interruptions.
 Disturbances, such as noise, vibrations, space constraints, during construction will interfere with patient care and could result in disturbances for patients.

-The San Francisco Department of Public Health (SFDPH) is currently considering sites for the temporary relocation, which is estimated to be for 16-24 months.
-SFDPH is collaborating with City Supervisor Vallie Brown, other city agencies and the community to relocate the clinic close to the current site to minimize disruptions to patient care.
+The temporary relocation is estimated to be for 16-24 months.
 This page will be updated with new information about the project as it becomes available.

 Westside Community Services also shares the clinic building.
 This is an independent community-based program that partners with the SFDPH.
 Westside will not be relocating for the project; it will continue to serve its patients at the current location and in a manufactured trailer in front of the building.